kiramclean/today_i_learned/themes/kira/README.md

 # My Theme

 This is a minimal blog theme for [hugo](http://gohugo.io).
-The theme is based on [Hemingway2](https://github.com/beli3ver/hemingway2.git).
+The theme is loosely based on [Hemingway2](https://github.com/beli3ver/hemingway2.git).

 ## Features